04 July 2017

 In 1962, small parts followed in such films as the tragi-comedy Un clair de lune à Maubeuge/Moonlight in Maubeuge (Jean Chérasse, 1962) with Claude Brasseur and Michel Serrault, and the Film Noir La loi des hommes/Law of Men (Charles Gérard, 1962) starring Micheline Presle.

-The next years she appeared in the French-Italian Swashbuckler Hardi!
+The next year she appeared in the French-Italian Swashbuckler Hardi!
 Pardaillan/The Gallant Musketeer (Bernard Borderie, 1963), starring Gérard Barray.
-She had her first big role in L'étrange auto-stoppeuse/The strange hitch-hiker (Jean Darcy, 1964) with Georges Marchal.
+She had her first big role in L'étrange auto-stoppeuse/The Strange Hitch-hiker (Jean Darcy, 1964) with Georges Marchal.

 Sophie Hardy